acheddir/dotfiles/README.md

 # Dotfiles
-How i configure my Windows OS, all in one place
+How I configure my Windows OS, all in one place